dy/emmy/README.md

 Emmy is an EventEmitter which first tries to use target event system - jQuery, DOM events, Backbone or other EventEmitter interface, if implemented, ond only then uses own events.

+Emmy fully implements [component-emitter](https://github.com/component/emitter) interface, as well as jQuery events and ony other emitter interface, so you can safely replace existing emitter with _Emmy_.

 ## Use